ThomasBurleson/angularjs-logDecorator/README.md

 <br/>
 ### Build the AMD Library (locally)

-The `angular-logDecorator` library is deployed as a concatenated AMD library.
+The `angular-logX` library is deployed as a concatenated AMD library.
 To build the library (and its minified version), clone the repository locally and open a Terminal window to execute the following commands.

 1. Install the **Grunt** libraries ```npm update```
 2. Build the libraries using ```Grunt```